-The standard internal procedure for people with tracheostomy tube consist in the following: at the hospital admission, the presence of the atelectasis is evaluated through a chest X-Ray followed (if necessary) by HRCT.
-Respiratory parameters such as arterial blood gas analysis (BGA) and the monitoring night-time SpO2 are recorded.
-Various clinical parameters are assessed and recorded, such as LCF (a scale between 1: no response and 8: normal response), BMI, SABI etiology, pharmacological therapy.
-Then, a respiratory physiotherapy treatment with MetaNeb® system or IPV® is used for atelectasis treatment.
+The standard internal procedure for people with a tracheostomy tube consists of the following: at hospital admission, the presence of atelectasis is evaluated through a chest X-ray, followed (if necessary) by HRCT.
+Respiratory parameters such as arterial blood gas analysis (BGA) and the monitoring of nighttime peripheral oxygen saturation (SpO2) are recorded.
+Various clinical parameters are assessed and recorded, such as LCF (a scale between 1: no response and 8: normal response), body mass index (BMI), SABI etiology, and pharmacological therapy.
+Then, a respiratory physiotherapy treatment with the MetaNeb® system or IPV® is used for atelectasis treatment.
 The use of one device rather than the other depends on its availability in the department.
-After approximately two weeks, people are reassessed.
+After approximately 2 weeks, people are reassessed.
 The clinical protocol for atelectasis resolution through two devices involves 3 daily treatments of 20 minutes each, performed at approximately 4-hour intervals.
-Each treatment with the MetaNeb® system consists of four cycles: 5 minutes of Continuous Positive Expiratory Pressure (CPEP) for lung re-expansion (Cycle I), 5 minutes of Chest High-Frequency Oscillation for secretion clearance (Cycle II), 5 min of Continuous Positive Expiratory Pressure (Cycle III), 5 minutes of Chest High-Frequency Oscillation (Cycle IV).
-Each treatment with IPV®2-C consists of 3 daily treatments of 20 minutes with the higher Mean Airway Pressure (MAP) and percussion frequency tolerated by the people and I/E ratio: 1/1.2.
-Both treatments (Metaneb® and IPV®) are performed by respiratory physiotherapists and the pressure set is the highest tolerated by the people.
-The two treatments were associated with the administration of aerosols with 10 ml of saline solution 0.9% and carried out by connecting the tracheostomy cannula cuffed to the catheter mount.
-All people are treated in lateral decubitus with lung compromised in an antigravity position.
-When it is not possible, they are placed in a supine anti-Trendelenburg position.
-During the treatment, each person is monitored and each respiratory physiotherapist compiles a diary (e.g. heart rate, SpO2, date of beginning of the treatment, and pressure set).
-Treatment is interrupted only if during the procedure there are episodes of vomiting or desaturation (drop SpO2 ≥3% not resolved with bronchoaspiration performed by respiratory physiotherapist).
+Each treatment with the MetaNeb® system consists of four cycles: 5 minutes of continuous positive expiratory pressure (CPEP) for lung re-expansion (cycle I), 5 minutes of chest high-frequency oscillation for secretion clearance (cycle II), 5 minutes of CPEP (cycle III), 5 minutes of chest high-frequency oscillation (cycle IV).
+Each treatment with IPV®2-C consists of 3 daily treatments of 20 minutes with the higher mean airway pressure (MAP) and percussion frequency tolerated by the people and percussion inspiratory/espiratory time ratio: 1/1.2.
+Both treatments (MetaNeb[®] and IPV[®]) are performed by respiratory physiotherapists, and the pressure set is the highest tolerated by the people.
+The two treatments were associated with the administration of aerosols with 10 mL of saline solution 0.9% and carried out by connecting the tracheostomy cannula cuffed to the catheter mount.
+All people are treated in lateral decubitus with lung compromise in an antigravity position.
+When it is not possible, they are placed in a supine anti-trendelenburg position.
+During the treatment, each person is monitored, and each respiratory physiotherapist compiles a diary (e.g., heart rate, SpO2, date of beginning of the treatment, and pressure set).
+Treatment is interrupted only if, during the procedure, there are episodes of vomiting or desaturation (drop SpO2≥3% not resolved with bronchoaspiration performed by a respiratory physiotherapist).
 To avoid adverse events due to the adoption of such postures, enteral nutrition is usually interrupted at least 1 hour before treatment.